lkodinsson/MARS/Basic/PHB.md

 ### Starting Stats

-After choosing your race, background, archetype, and trait, you will need to decide what your starting primary stats are.
+After choosing your ancestry, background, archetype, and trait, you will need to decide what your starting primary stats are.
 Assign one of them to be *above average* (r12), one of them to be *below average* (r8), and the rest as *average* (r10).

 ### Motivation